Most Decorated Female Canadian Hockey Player In History

 Putting her BSc from the University of Calgary to good use, Hayley has led numerous projects with the goal of raising the profile of women’s hockey around the world.
 She is constantly working to provide mentoring opportunities for young athletes including her legacy project, the Wickenheiser International Women’s Hockey Festival.

 In 2013, Hayley graduated from the University of Calgary with a BSc in Kinesiology.
 Her next ambition is to attend medical school and become a doctor.
-On top of everything else, Hayley is a proud mom to 13-year-old son, Noah.
+On top of everything else, Hayley is a proud mom to son, Noah.

 Wickenheiser explains what it was like to grow up playing with the boys and later playing men’s professional hockey overseas.